-The Protocol on the management and response to election disruptions outlines the approach being taken by the Electoral Commission and other government agencies to mitigate and manage hazards and threats which may disrupt the General Election process.
+The Protocol on the management and response to election disruptions outlines the approach taken by the Electoral Commission and other government agencies to mitigate and manage hazards and threats which could disrupt the General Election process.

 The Protocol on communications related to the 2020 General Election process outlines the roles of agencies in managing public communications for the election, including which government agencies will officially communicate with the public to support participation in the election, the approach for responding to public enquiries, and how to address misleading or inaccurate information about the General Election and referendums.